radareorg/radare2/CONTRIBUTING.md

 * Your operating system and architecture; e.g. "Windows 10 32-bit", "Debian 11
   64-bit".
-* The file in use when the issue was encountered (we may add it to our test suite to ensure the bug doesn't crop up again).
+* The file in use when the issue was encountered (we may add the file or a section of it to our test suite to avoid regressions).
 * A backtrace, if the issue is a segmentation fault.
-You can compile with ASan on Linux using `sys/sanitize.sh`.
+You can compile with ASan on Linux using `sys/sanitize.sh` to allow easier diagnosis of such issues.
-* Detailed steps to reproduce the issue.
+* Detailed steps to reproduce the issue, including a list of commands and expected and/or actual output.

 # How to contribute